emfrost3711/Project-One/README.md

 Check boxes (for both)
 If (watch for) box is checked keep movie/recipe displayed on screen

-Footer- Credit to Edamam and IMDB
+Footer- Credit to Edamam and OMDb